Program Released for Pope Francis’ Visit to United Arab Emirates

 Shortly before the Mass, the Holy Father will make a private trip to the city’s St. Joseph’s Cathedral, home to the Apostolic Vicariate of Southern Arabia.
 It’s not clear yet whether he will have a meeting with some of the 100 or so priests serving two million Catholics across the Arabian Peninsula, but if it should happen, it’s likely to take place there.

-Security will be tight for the brief visit, and the Pope is not expected to venture beyond Abu Dhabi over the three days.
+Security will be tight for the brief visit, and although nearby Yemen continues to suffer from a bloody 3-year conflict, the Pope is not expected to venture beyond Abu Dhabi over the three days.

 In Dec.
 7 comments to the Register (see below), Bishop Paul Hinder, vicar apostolic of the apostolic vicariate of Southern Arabia,said the visit is “great news and is welcomed by all” and thanked the UAE government for its generosity in allowing the Mass to be celebrated.